joamag/snescape/README.md

-# snescape
+# Sbescape

-A snes emulator built with a Rust language 🦀
+A SNES emulator built with a Rust language 🦀